Skip to main content

 Objective

-To measure the earth pit resistance accurately using an Earth Resistance Tester.
+To accurately measure the earth pit resistance using an Earth Resistance Tester to ensure proper grounding and electrical safety.

 Equipment Required